Foster an Animal-Save a Life!

 - Foster animals should be kept in a separate room (nothing fancy) in your home either temporarily or throughout the foster period.
 It is your choice whether you eventually integrate your foster animal with your family.

-- NAfA is responsible for all veterinary care costs and will even provide food, litter and other supplies when needed.
+- NAfA is responsible for all veterinary care costs and can provide food, litter and other supplies if needed.

 - Foster homes may assist with transporting animals to adoption events or veterinary appointments, in addition to allowing potential adopters to visit their home.